amirmasoudabdol/Bilbo/docs/configuration-file.md

 title: Introduction
 ---

+!!! note
+	The contents of this documentation might slightly differ from the information published by Abdol et al., 2021 [@Abdol_2021].
+For general introduction to SAM, please refer to the main publication while we sync the two sources.

 # Configuration File

 SAM uses a [JSON](https://www.json.org) file to load and save all simulation parameters.
 The code block below shows a general configuration file used by SAM.
 As highlighted, the config file is separated into 4 different sections, each corresponding to one of SAM's component discussed previously.
 In this chapter, we will discuss each section, and learn how to configure each module separately; in order to be able to customize and configure all processes of [execution](execution-flow.md), [research](/research-workflow.md) and [hacking](/hacking-wrokflow.md) workflows.